dentednerd/CodeNinjasv2/README.md

 This is the front end of the Code Ninjas app.
 The back end is hosted [here](https://codeninjasserver.herokuapp.com/).

 Code Ninjas is a project by TeamJSKids (Ash, Joy, Janet and Jo), created in July 2017.
 This reskinned version of the front end is by Jo.
+[View the demo.](https://codeninjas-v2.herokuapp.com/)

 ## Installing this app locally